FAQEUCyber Resilience Act

 Citations

-If a manufacturer contributes code or funding to a FOSS dependency that it integrates, does that make it responsible for that dependency's own CRA compliance?
+Under the Cyber Resilience Act, if a manufacturer contributes code or funding to a FOSS dependency that it integrates, does that make it responsible for that dependency's own compliance?

 No, not by itself.